vrlab-tech/technical_round/README.md

-Investdex is a platform that lists decentralised cryptocurrencies on uniswap and pancake swap (Two exchanges which trade crypto)Uniswap and pancake swap have APIs/GraphQL endpoints.
+investdex.io is a platform that lists decentralised cryptocurrencies on uniswap and pancake swap (Two exchanges which trade crypto)Uniswap and pancake swap have APIs/GraphQL endpoints.

 Uniswap endpoint is as follows: https://thegraph.com/explorer/subgraph/uniswap/uniswap-v2?selected=playground